 12. If a tumor is suspected.

-It is worth noting that ultrasound of the kidney vessels has no contraindications and harmful effects on a person.
+It is worth noting that contraindications and harmful effects On a person, ultrasound of the kidney vessels does not have.

-The only drawback of this method is the difficulty in assessing and examining the small vessels of the kidneys.
+The only drawback this method– difficulty in assessing and examining small vessels kidney

 Therefore, to clarify the diagnosis, angiography (CT, MRI) is additionally performed.
-Also, there may be obstacles in the presence of areas of calcification that occur in the vessels with atherosclerosis.
+Obstacles may also arise in the presence of areas of calcification that occur in vessels due to atherosclerosis.

-In order for the ultrasound to be as informative as possible, it is necessary to responsibly approach the preparation.
-The most important condition for Doppler ultrasound is the reduction of gas formation in the intestine.
-This contributes to better visualization of the kidneys.
+In order for the ultrasound to be as informative as possible, it is necessary to take a responsible approach to preparation.
+The most an important condition for Doppler ultrasound is to reduce gas formation in the intestines.
+This allows for better visualization of the kidneys.

-1. A few days before the ultrasound, the patient must follow a diet.
-Foods that contribute to increased gas formation are excluded from the diet: bakery products, cabbage in any form, legumes, raw fruits and vegetables, carbonated drinks, confectionery.
+1. A few days before the ultrasound, the patient needs to follow a diet.
+Products that contribute to increased gas formation are excluded from the diet: baked goods, cabbage in any form, legumes, raw fruits and vegetables, carbonated drinks, confectionery.

-2. These days, the doctor prescribes enterosorbents (activated charcoal, espumizan, enterosgel, sorbex) 2 capsules 1-3 times a day as a preparation.
+2. These days, the doctor prescribes enterosorbents (activated carbon, espumizan, enterosgel, sorbex) 2 capsules 1-3 times a day as preparation.

 3. Ultrasound must be performed on an empty stomach.
-Do not drink or take medication before the test.
-If the procedure is scheduled after lunch, then the interval between the last meal and ultrasound should be at least 6 hours.
-In exceptional cases, the interval may be reduced to 3 hours (severely ill patients).
+You should not drink or take medications before the test.
+If the procedure is scheduled after lunch, then the interval between last appointment food and ultrasound should be at least 6 hours.
+IN exceptional cases the interval can be reduced to 3 hours (severely ill patients).

-It is impossible to carry out ultrasound examination of the vessels of the kidneys and their arteries after the following procedures: fibrogastroscopy, colonoscopy.
-After them, air enters the intestines, which complicates the examination of blood vessels and the diagnosis of internal organs.
+It is impossible to perform an ultrasound scan of the vessels of the kidneys and their arteries after the following procedures: fibrogastroscopy, colonoscopy.
+After them, air enters the intestines, which makes it difficult to examine blood vessels and diagnose internal organs.

 Survey methodology